Gavriil1/arcadegame/README.md

 2. User needs to have choice to play a game on keyboard or mouse.
 3. User needs to have access on the game on desktop or mobile devices.
 4. User needs to have an option to leave feedback to help developer to improve the game.
+5. User needs to find review form easily
-5. User needs to be sure that his feedback was sent.
+7. User needs to be sure that his feedback was sent.
+8. User needs to find a game on web-page easily
 ####  Site Owner

-1. The owner needs to create easy and ituitive interface to help user to understand quickly the rules of the game.
+9. The owner needs to create easy and ituitive web-interface of the web-site.
-2. The owner needs to create a game which responsive, to help user to access it on all possible devices.
+10. The owner needs to create a game which responsive, to help user to access it on all possible devices.
-3. 404 page should be created, to help user to navigate to home page in case wrong urls was entered.
+11. 404 page should be created, to help user to navigate to home page in case wrong urls was entered.
-4. Contact form should be added to the website for users to send feedback.
+12. Contact form should be added to the website for users to send feedback.
+13. The owner would like to show that his work is copyright protected.
+14. Interface to help user to understand quickly the rules of the game.

 ##  Design